StephanErb/aurora/docs/features/containers.md

 Docker
 ------

-Aurora has support for launching Docker containers, if correctly [configured by an Operator](../operations/configuration.md#docker-containers).
+Aurora has optional support for launching Docker containers, if correctly [configured by an Operator](../operations/configuration.md#docker-containers).

 Example (available in the [Vagrant environment](../getting-started/vagrant.md)):